Hyperventilation Syndrome

 View Patient Education

-Hyperventilation syndrome is anxiety-related dyspnea and tachypnea often accompanied by systemic symptoms.
+Hyperventilation syndrome is dyspnea and tachypnea often accompanied by systemic symptoms without an organic cause but may often be related to anxiety.
 It can be acute or chronic.
-Diagnosis is by exclusion.
+There are no widely accepted diagnostic criteria, and other disorders must be excluded.
 Treatment is supportive.

-Hyperventilation syndrome most commonly occurs among young women but can affect either sex at any age.
+Hyperventilation syndrome is a functional breathing disorder, often associated with anxiety, characterized by alveolar ventilation in excess of metabolic needs, leading to episodic or sustained hypocapnia and respiratory alkalosis in the absence of an alternative organic cause.
+It most commonly occurs among young women but can affect either sex at any age (1).
 It is sometimes precipitated by emotionally stressful events.
-Hyperventilation syndrome is separate from panic disorder, although the two conditions overlap; about half of patients with panic disorder have hyperventilation syndrome and one quarter to one half of patients with hyperventilation syndrome have panic disorder (1).
+Hyperventilation syndrome is separate from panic disorder, although the conditions overlap; approximately 50% of patients with each disorder have evidence of the other disorder (2).
+Asthma also coexists in a large proportion of patients and may be misdiagnosed or atypical (3).

 Symptoms and Signs of Hyperventilation Syndrome

-Patients with hyperventilation syndrome present with dyspnea sometimes so severe that they liken it to suffocation.
-It can be accompanied by agitation and a sense of terror or by symptoms of chest pain, paresthesias (peripheral and perioral), peripheral tetany (eg, stiffness of fingers or arms), and presyncope or syncope or sometimes by a combination of all of these findings.
-Tetany occurs because respiratory alkalosis causes both hypophosphatemia and hypocalcemia.
+Patients with hyperventilation syndrome present with dyspnea sometimes so severe that they may liken it to suffocation.
+It can be accompanied by agitation and a sense of terror or fear, chest pain, tremors, paresthesias (peripheral and perioral), peripheral tetany (eg, stiffness of fingers or arms), and presyncope (with dizziness) or syncope or sometimes by a combination of all of these findings.
+Tetany can occur because respiratory alkalosis can lead to both hypophosphatemia and hypocalcemia.
 On examination, patients may appear anxious, tachypneic, or both; lung examination is unremarkable.

 Diagnosis of Hyperventilation Syndrome

-• Testing to exclude other diagnoses (chest x-ray, ECG, pulse oximetry)
+• Testing to exclude other diagnoses (chest radiograph, ECG, pulse oximetry)

 Hyperventilation syndrome is a diagnosis of exclusion; the challenge is to use tests and resources judiciously to distinguish this syndrome from more serious diagnoses.